SysMo/SmoWeb/SmoWebBase/templates/SmoWebBase/restblocks/reStructuredText/Platform.rst

 **Web platform**
 ----------------
 It runs on the web and does not require installation of any software by the user.
-All the computations are performed in the cloud
+All the computations are performed in the cloud.

 **Open source**
 ---------------
-The platform can be used under GPL_ v.3 open source license, allowing anyone to use our code at his will; he can read, review, modify or contribute code to the platform or develop his own version of the platform, provided that he/she comply with the copyleft restrictions of the GPL licence.
+The platform can be used under GPL_ v.3 open source license, allowing anyone to use our code at their will; developers can read, review, modify or contribute code to the platform or develop their own version of the platform, provided that they comply with the copyleft restrictions of the GPL licence.
 Alternative licensing schemes can be negotiated.
 More information about it can be found `here </?model=License>`_.